The question I ask sellers and business owners most often is,

 Distraction: Do you check email first thing when you get to work and get sucked down a rabbit hole that gobbles up two hours of your time?

 Discipline: Get control of your email.
 Use filters and folders to organize conversations and work.
 Make the delete button your friend.
 “FYI” and “CC all” emails are time vampires.
 Delete immediately and try to train your colleagues to not send extraneous email conversations.
 I’ve found it extremely helpful to set time blocks for email.
-I won’t spend more than 15 minutes at any given time on checking, responding, and clearing email.
+I won’t spend more than 15 minutes at any given time on checking, responding, and clearing emails.
 If there is an email that requires more work, a more thorough response, or other action, put it on your calendar as a “to do” when you designate the appropriate time for it.
 Your email inbox shouldn’t dictate how you spend your time.
 Email doesn’t pay the bills so stop letting it drive your bus.

 Distraction: Social Media.
 It’s so addicting, those little “likes” and thumbs-up release bursts of dopamine in our brain and we experience a little “high” as a result.
 Partner that with a sneaking suspicion that we might be missing out on something someone did, said, posted (FOMO), and you’re seeing 15 to 30 minutes wasted (probably more) in any given sitting.
-It’s also hard to focus after you’ve just seen THE FUNNIEST cat video and, of course, you can’t keep those cat videos to yourself – you must re-share, tagging your friends, and then, of course, sharing with your coworkers because you have to explain the laughs and giggles.
+It’s also hard to focus after you’ve just seen THE FUNNIEST cat video and, of course, you can’t keep those cat videos to yourself – you must re-share, tag your friends, and then, of course, share with your coworkers because you have to explain the laughs and giggles.

 Discipline: Set specific times to check your social feeds. (*Note, we’re not talking about the use of social media in social selling scenarios).
 Limit your social time to breaks and lunch.
 Remove notifications from your laptop or PC and even your phone if it’s too tempting to not be distracted.
 This goes for text messages too.
 Stop letting those time vampires suck you in.